Structural Bounds and Forbidden Induced Subgraphs for Edge-Add Graph Classes: Forbidden induced subgraphs for edge-add split graphs and edge-add threshold graphs

 \begin{theorem} Let $G$ be a forbidden induced subgraph for the class of edge-add split graphs.
 Then $5 \leq |V(G)| \leq 8$, and $G$ is isomorphic to one of the graphs in Figures \ref{split_5}, \ref{split_6}, and \ref{split_7_8}. \end{theorem}

 \begin{proof} It is clear that $|V(G)| \geq 5$.
-Since $G$ is not a split graph, it contains a forbidden induced subgraph for the class of split graphs.
-Suppose $G$ contains a $5$-cycle, $C_5$.
+Since $G$ is not a split graph, it contains a forbidden induced subgraph for split graphs.
+It is well-known that the forbidden induced subgraphs for split graphs are exactly $2K_2$, $C_4$, and $C_5$.
+Suppose $G$ contains a $5$-cycle $C_5$.
 Observe that $C_5$ is not an edge-add split graph since no edge can be added to it to obtain a split graph.
-Therefore, $G = C_5$, so we may assume that $G$ does not contain a $C_5$.
+It follows that $G = C_5$ so we may assume that $G$ does not contain a $C_5$.